vitalif/vitastor/docs/config/pool.en.md

 ## immediate_commit

+- Type: string
-- Type: string, one of "all", "small" and "none"
+- One of: "all", "small" or "none"
 - Default: none

 Immediate commit setting for this pool.
 The value from /vitastor/config/global